Frequently Asked Questions

 Developer Considerations for Premium Numbers

-When integrating premium-rate numbers into your application, you should:
+When integrating premium-rate numbers into your application:

 Internet Access Numbers (908/909 XXX XXX)